 - Make a well in the center of the large mixing bowl and add these wet ingredients.
 Mix them until they become moist.
-At this point, add the slightly cooled melted butter into the mix and stir until the batter is blended.
+Then, add the slightly cooled melted butter into the mix and stir until the batter is blended.

 - Carefully remove the bowl from the oven or the hot skillet and pour the batter.
 The sizzling sound is exactly what you want!

 - Bake for about 20-25 minutes.
 This time may vary according to your oven and dish.
 The top becomes golden brown, and the edges become crisp.
-You can make sure the batter is thoroughly cooked when a toothpick inserted in the center comes out clean.
+You can ensure the batter is thoroughly cooked when a toothpick inserted in the center comes out clean.

 Set aside for about 10 minutes to cool off, and your yummy cornbread is ready to be sliced and devoured!

-You will have the perfect moist cornbread with an amazing crust by following this easy homemade cornbread recipe.
+Following this easy homemade cornbread recipe, you will have the perfect moist cornbread with an amazing crust.

 Show off your cooking skills by making corn muffins and astonish your family members!

 Wondering how?
 Well, guess what?
-You can make corn muffins with the same recipe mentioned above if you have some muffin tins lying around.
+You can make corn muffins with the recipe mentioned above if you have some muffin tins.

-Apart from the simplicity of making cornbread, the one thing that sets apart cornbread from other dishes is its versatility.
+Apart from the simplicity of making cornbread, the one thing that sets cornbread apart from other dishes is its versatility.
 Eating a slice of tender and moist cornbread is itself a pure delight.
-But you can also pair it with several main dishes and enjoy a hearty meal or indulge in some sugary delight.
+But you can also pair it with several main dishes, enjoy a hearty meal, or indulge in some sugary delight.
 Try crumbled cornbread over a bowl of vanilla ice cream.

-Cornbread also makes an excellent side dish to go with thick soups, chili, and stew.
+Cornbread is an excellent side dish with thick soups, chili, and stew.
 Dip them into the thick stew or crumble them into your savory soup, where it absorbs all the flavor.

 Next time you have a barbecue, pair it with cornbread and relish in the exotic and rich combination of flavors.

-This cornbread recipe also serves as a great breakfast dish with eggs and melted butter.
+This cornbread recipe is a great breakfast dish with eggs and melted butter.

 Want to make your traditional cornbread more interesting?
 Here are a few add-in ideas you can try out!